Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 In this episode, we share what visual impact means.
 Then we go on to discuss three ways you can create visual impact in your photography so it evokes an emotion and gives the viewer a reason to stop, pause and think about the photo you created.

-The world is full of technically correct photos that have no interesting qualities at all.
+The world is full of technically correct photos with no interesting qualities.
 Photography is an art.
 Put a little bit of yourself into your photos to create engagement with the people who view your photos.
 Make them feel something so they engage with your photography.

 Create Visual Impact to Engage Your Audience